dive-be/laravel-csv-translation-import/README.md

 ### Example usage

+#### Saving loaded translations to your local Laravel project

-You can take the loaded translations and save them to your Laravel translations.
+You can take the loaded translations and save them to your local Laravel project.

 ```php
 Lingo::make()